tegorman13/Dissertation/docs/Sections/diss_full_hugo.md

 <img
 src="full.markdown_strict_files/figure-markdown_strict/fig-e2test1-1.png"
 id="fig-e2test1"
-alt="Figure 7: A comparison of throwing location that are identical to those trained by the constant participants (e.g. constant participants trained at position 900, tested from position 900), which are also novel to the varied-trained participants (thus excluding positions 500 and 800).
+alt="Figure 7: A comparison of throwing location that are identical to those trained by the constant participants (e.g., constant participants trained at position 900, tested from position 900), which are also novel to the varied-trained participants (thus excluding positions 500 and 800).
 Error bars indicate standard error of the mean." />